trebeljahr/trebeljahr.com/_booknotes/immune.md

 > Cells are protein robots guided by biochemistry.

-Proteins cascade information through changing their shapes from the outside to the inside of the cell, thereby changing the inside of the cell can lead to different behavior - i.e. proteins within the cell doing different things based on the surrounding of the cell.
+Proteins cascade information by changing their shapes from the outside to the inside of the cell, thereby changing the inside of the cell can lead to different behavior - i.e. proteins within the cell doing different things based on the surrounding of the cell.

 > Cells can react to information without being conscious or having the ability to think, guided by the biochemistry of life.